Getting one of the best wireless gaming headsets into your setup is a liberating, freeing, and forward-looking step.

 Just be careful when picking one for your setup - wireless connectivity does introduce some compatibility quirks and limitations, particularly if we are just removing a universal connection like a USB or 3.5mm audio jack.
 For example, you can find some headsets that are compatible with PC and PS4, but the best wireless gaming headset for Xbox is definitely not compatible with PlayStation.

-With all that said, these are the best wireless gaming headsets right now.
+With all that said, these are the best wireless gaming headsets - or best wireless gaming headphones, if you prefer - right now.

 The Sennheiser GSP 370 is the best wireless gaming headset going.
 This is simply because it does everything brilliantly and has an incredible battery life to boot.

 Let me explain: the sound quality is of the highest Sennheiser-quality grade, delivering detailed, clear, rich, and multi-leveled soundscapes.
 In addition, the build quality is solid, robust, and of a great weight for a wireless headset, with nicely fitting earcups that block out exterior noise by design.
 The Bluetooth connectivity is reliable and solid as well, and the battery life is a phenomenon.
 The last factor is borderline unbelievable; I clocked it at nearly 100 hours.
 It is a shame it's bound to only PC and PS4, but if you're after something on these platforms, then this is a shoe-in for your best bet.

 The price tag is high, but the quality is tremendous - plus, it's not totally outrageous compared to other premium headsets.
 The Sennheiser GSP 370 headset goes a very long way in justifying this price point and if you get it, you will not look back.

 Seriously, if, you're looking for one of the best wireless gaming headsets measured by almost any metric, then you should go for the GSP 370s.